 - (a) In general.
-Except as provided below, landscaping must be provided in accordance with Article X. - (ii) For a Special Project, landscaping must be provided in accordance with the landscape plan (Exhibit____D). - (b) If there is a conflict between the text of this article and the landscape plan, the text of this article controls. - (c) Plant materials must be maintained in a healthy, growing condition. - (d) For a Special Project, all Planting Areas must conform to the Habitat Garden standards.
+Except as provided in this section, landscaping must be provided in accordance with Article X. - (ii) For a Special Project, landscaping must be provided in accordance with the landscape plan (Exhibit_____D). - (b) If there is a conflict between the text of this article and the landscape plan, the text of this article controls. - (c) Plant materials must be maintained in a healthy, growing condition.